The Fourier dimension of Brownian limsup fractals: Abstract

 \section{Abstract}

 Robert Kaufman's proof that the set of rapid points of Brownian motion has a Fourier dimension equal to its Hausdorff dimension was first published in 1974.
-A study of the proof of the original paper revealed several gaps in the arguments.
-Furthermore, the main theorem establishing the Fourier dimension of the rapid points contains a slight inaccuracy.
+A study of the proof of the original paper revealed several gaps in the arguments and a slight inaccuracy in the main theorem.
 This paper presents a new version of the construction and incorporates some recent results in order to establish a corrected version of Kaufman's theorem.
+The method of proof can then be extended to show that functionally determined rapid points of Brownian motion also form Salem sets for absolutely continuous functions of finite energy.